MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/configure-connection-roles.md

 You can add new categories or modify existing ones by editing the **Category** global option set.
 More information: [Create and edit global option sets for Common Data Service (picklists)](create-edit-global-option-sets.md)

-#### Select record types
+#### Select row types

-Select which record types should be available to connect.
+Select which row types should be available to connect.

 > [!NOTE]
 > Although **All** is selected by default, make sure you consider which types are appropriate for the connection role you are adding.